 Today we'll take a closer look at LyondellBasell Industries N.V.
 (NYSE:LYB) from a dividend investor's perspective.
 Owning a strong business and reinvesting the dividends is widely seen as an attractive way of growing your wealth.
-On the other hand, investors have been known to buy a stock because of its yield, and then lose money if the company's dividend doesn't live up to expectations.
+Yet sometimes, investors buy a stock for its dividend and lose money because the share price falls by more than they earned in dividend payments.

 In addition to comparing dividends against profits, we should inspect whether the company generated enough cash to pay its dividend.
-LyondellBasell Industries paid out 55% of its free cash flow last year, which is acceptable, but is starting to limit the amount of earnings that can be reinvested into the business.
+LyondellBasell Industries paid out 63% of its cash flow as dividends last year, which is within a reasonable range for the average corporation.
 It's positive to see that LyondellBasell Industries's dividend is covered by both profits and cash flow, since this is generally a sign that the dividend is sustainable, and a lower payout ratio usually suggests a greater margin of safety before the dividend gets cut.

 Dividend Growth Potential

 With a relatively unstable dividend, it's even more important to see if earnings per share (EPS) are growing.
 Why take the risk of a dividend getting cut, unless there's a good chance of bigger dividends in future?
-It's good to see LyondellBasell Industries has been growing its earnings per share at 10% a year over the past 5 years.
-Earnings per share have been growing at a good rate, and the company is paying less than half its earnings as dividends.
-We generally think this is an attractive combination, as it permits further reinvestment in the business.
+LyondellBasell Industries has grown its earnings per share at 6.9% per annum over the past five years.
+Earnings per share have been growing at a credible rate.
+What's more, the payout ratio is reasonable and provides some protection to the dividend, or even the potential to increase it.

 We have also put together a list of global stocks with a market capitalisation above $1bn and yielding more 3%.